revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-13. How do you run a JUnit test case?
+13.How do you run a JUnit test case?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Assuming already we have a JUnit test case written, we can run it by opening it in our IDE and selecting the `run` option.
-If we are using Eclipse, for example, right-click on the file and select `Run As > JUnit Test`.
-This will launch the test and run it using the JUnit framework.
+Assuming already we have a JUnit test case written, we can run it by opening it in our IDE and selecting the `run` option.If we are using Eclipse, for example, right-click on the file and select `Run As > JUnit Test`.This will launch the test and run it using the JUnit framework.

 </blockquote>
 </details>

 ---

-14. What are the critical fixtures of JUnit?
+14.What are the critical fixtures of JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The JUnit test framework is associated with the providence of these critical features.
-They are as follows:
+The JUnit test framework is associated with the providence of these critical features.They are as follows:

   - Test Suites
   - JUnit Classes